ROTTEN EGG SMELL IN WATER CAUSES

 Bacteria in groundwater are responsible for most of the sulfide smells detected while sampling water wells.
 These are not often associated with high enough concentrations to be a health issue.
 In rare cases, sulfide presence may be due to sewage pollution.
 If you experience a hydrogen sulfide odor suddenly, consult with a water filtration system professional.

-While there are a number of technologies available to remove the rotten egg smell in your water, it cannot be viewed in a vacuum.
+While there are several technologies available to remove the rotten egg smell in your water, it cannot be viewed in a vacuum.
 The pH level, iron & manganese levels, as well as other contaminants present in the water must be evaluated for an effective, comprehensive solution to this issue.
-Some of the technologies and systems that may be used include:
+Some of the technologies / systems that may be used include: